New all-electric Skoda Enyaq SUV spotted testing

 There’s no word on exact specifications yet, but we do know that Skoda will offer two pure-electric Enyaq models based on the Vision iV design – one a more practical, boxy shape and the other a sleeker coupe-SUV that'll be very similar to the concept.
-Expect both to offer three battery sizes and 100kW CCS rapid charging capability.
+It looks as if the car in these pictures is the former – boasting a practical cabin with space for five adults.

 The range-topping Enyaq should get an 83kWh battery and have a range of up to 310 miles, but there are no details on the smaller batteries that'll be offered.
 It’s uncertain whether the coupe variant will also be named Enyaq, but expect that to arrive a little later than the more practical variant, which is mooted for production later this year before going sale in early 2021.
+Expect both to offer three battery sizes and 100kW CCS rapid charging capability.

-Both the Enyaq and the coupe variant are fractionally smaller than the existing Skoda Kodiaq SUV – which will continue in production alongside the electric models – and neither will have a seven-seat layout as offered by the Kodiaq.
+Both the standard Enyaq and the coupe variant are fractionally smaller than the existing Skoda Kodiaq SUV – which will continue in production alongside the electric models – and neither will have a seven-seat layout as offered by the Kodiaq.

 Skoda plans to introduce 10 electric models under its iV sub-brand by the end of 2020, each using a similar underpinnings to closely related Volkswagen Group models.
 The brand estimates that electric and plug-in hybrid cars will make up 25% of its sales by 2025; it’s likely that the new Enyaq will help Skoda achieve this goal when it eventually arrives in showrooms.
 Skoda expects to have invested €2 billion in developing its electric cars by 2025.